Better Process Control School for Acidified Foods-OnlineDecember 11-12, 2023

 Better Process Control School Director - The Food Processing Center

-Participants must have video and audio capability and connectivity to Zoom during both days of the course.
-To find out if you have the required equipment, please download the Acidified Foods BPCS Virtual Instructions file by clicking on the link below.
-This document will provide you with the information and requirements necessary to attend this course
+Participants must have video and audio capability and connectivity to Zoom during the course.
+To find out if you have the required equipment, please download the Computer Requirements file by clicking on the link below.
+This document will provide you with the information and requirements necessary to attend this course.

 The fee for this 2 day workshop, which includes a textbook is $450 per person.